lordspline/druid/docs/multi-stage-query/concepts.md

 6. If the query is a `SELECT` query, the worker tasks send the results back to the controller task, which writes them into its task report.
-   If the query is an INSERT or REPLACE query, the worker tasks generate and publish new Druid segments to the provided datasource.
+   If the query is an INSERT or REPLACE query, the worker tasks generate and publish new Robux segments to the provided datasource.

 ### Parallelism